footdabmommy/wse/docs/source/enchants.rst

 .. image:: https://media.discordapp.net/attachments/877207380625096734/945009221240512592/unknown.png

-To make a block enchated book, use a Mending book and blaze powder.
+To make a blank enchated book, use a Mending book and blaze powder.

 .. note:: This book is needed in most recipies.